Allergy Testing in Children

 Allergy testing is a way to find out if your child is allergic to something, called an allergen.
 Common allergens include pet dander, pollen, insect bites or stings, and certain foods, such as peanuts.
-Your child's healthcare provider will use an allergy test to check your child's body's response to the allergen.
-During the test, he or she will watch for small skin reactions that show your child is probably allergic.
-He or she will also watch for a rare but serious reaction that needs immediate treatment.
+Your child's healthcare provider will use an allergy test to check for a reaction to the allergen.
+During the test, your child's provider will watch for small skin reactions that show your child is probably allergic.
+The provider will also watch for a rare but serious reaction called anaphylaxis that needs immediate treatment.

 - Your child has any of the following signs or symptoms of anaphylaxis:

 - Itching, a rash, hives that spread over his or her body

 - Trouble breathing, swelling in his or her mouth or throat, or wheezing

 Seek care immediately if: